Seven Reasons You Can Foster a Cat —

 “SOMEONE ELSE WILL SAY YES.
 THERE ARE PLENTY OF OTHER FOSTER HOMES”

 They won’t and there aren’t.
 It’s that simple.
-We have lots of folks who will take kittens, but very few who will take adults, and even fewer who will take sick, or feral cats.
+We have lots of folks who will take kittens, but very few who will take adults, and even fewer who will take sick, shy or spicy cats.
 Please help us!
 Kittens are easy for us to place.
-But our poor adults need help too.
+But adults need help too.

 “I ALREADY HAVE A FOSTER CAT”